These news and media reports help a broader audience understand what can be achieved using the Respecting Choices approach.

 Life Panel?
 Death Panel?
 (PBS)

-Two families’ perspectives as they work through the planning process with the RC program.
+Two families’ perspectives as they work through the planning process with the Respecting Choices program.

 Talking About Death Brings End-of-Life Benefits (NBC Nightly News Rock Center)